FUenal/deep-learning-cybersecurity-ids/README.md

-# deep-learning-cybersecurity-ids
-Deep learning and Machine learning for network threat detection
+# Deep learning and Machine learning for network threat detection

 I use the fast.ai deep learning framework for one of its newest applications: classification on tabular data.
 I compare its performance against the incumbent best tool in the field, gradient boosting with XGBoost, as well as against various scikit-learn classifiers in detecting network intrusion traffic and classifying common network attack types (e.g., FTP-BruteForce, DOS-GoldenEye, BruteForce-XSS, SQL-Injection, Infiltration, BotAttack).